The inspiration for this post came from this paper by J. D. Dunitz and T. K. Ha titled:

 Note The values for the maximum positions in the particle densities were calculated through interpolation of the particle density data points using a spline fitting.
 This is so we do not need to calculate thousands of data points, instead requring fewer and can ‘fill in’ the gaps using a good quality spline fit and differentiate this function to find the maximum.
 The plot below shows the expectation value and most probable bond lengths against nuclear charge.

 To finish off lets have a look at what the particle density does as the nuclear charge increases, which has been visualised in the following animation.
-The vertical dotted line represents the most probable bond length (with spherical average) for the hydrogen molecular ion, H\(_2^+\).
-The path of the maximum position is traced out to give you a better understanding of how it changes with charge.
+The vertical dotted line represents the most probable bond length (with spherical average) for the hydrogen molecular ion, H

 This is a really nice way to visualise how the particle density changes with increasing nuclear charge: